Donate

 • Button for filament unload

-Firmware fully supporting this sensor: RRF and Klipper, Marlin very limited - not recommended.
+Firmware fully supporting this sensor: Klipper, RRF and MARLIN - thanks to David

-Before I reached this solution, I have tried many sensor types and sensing methods, in the end this is the final solution I considered most suitable for this purpose.
+Before I reached this solution, I had tried many sensor types and sensing methods, and in the end, this is the final solution I considered most suitable for this purpose.

-Basically, as you can see it in the pictures it uses a special push-button (like the ones used in computer mouses, rated to over five million clicks).
-When filament is inserted the 6mm steel ball pushes the button triggering a filament presence sensing.
-This is information is used in the firmware to launch a macro to auto load the filament.
+Basically, as you can see in the pictures, it uses a sensor button (v1.0 and v2.2) or a miniature end stop switch.
+When filament is inserted, the 6mm steel ball pushes the button, triggering a filament presence sensing, triggering the launch of the filament auto load macro.

-The unload button is connected to an input of the control board which is configured to trigger the unload macro.
+The unload button is connected to an input on the control board which is configured to trigger the unload macro.

-The filament entry ring is printed out of a transparent material which is lit by a bicolor LED to show status as follows:
+The filament entry ring is machined out of a transparent material which is lit by a bicolor LED to show status as follows:

 • Red - no filament detected